charlesbel/Facebook-Script-Auto-Add-Friend/README.md

-Hi there, appreciate my new facebook script to add friends auto Install Tampermonkey : )
+Hi there, appreciate my new facebook script to add friends auto using Tampermonkey :) !